RKelln/5-directions/public/writing/ppf.md

 [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann), a Hungarian-American polymath, made contributions to many fields, including being a key figure in cellular automata and the digital computer.
 His paper _On the Theory of Parlor Games_, one of thirty-two published before he was 26 years old, began the field of games theory and eventually his research would lead to revolutionizing the mathematics of economics.

-The [minimax decision](https://en.wikipedia.org/wiki/Minimax#Minimax_theorem) rule he came up with is still used for minimizing the possible loss for the worst cast (i.e. maximum loss) scenario.
+The [minimax decision](https://en.wikipedia.org/wiki/Minimax#Minimax_theorem) rule he came up with is still used for minimizing the possible loss for the worst case (i.e. maximum loss) scenario.

 Notes:
 ### Credits